S1l3ntStr1ke87/S1l3ntStr1ke87/README.md

 ### Outside of code

-When I'm not coding, I like music, gaming, TV shows, and movies.
+When I'm not coding, I like Gaming, TV shows, and movies, ontop of this im a music addict.
 I also mess with console modding, and I have a really early Nintendo Switch!
 I also mess with 3D printers when I get tired of the computer.